 No matter what type of entertainer you are, one of the secrets to success is to have a professional profile picture, whether it’s on The Bash, your own personal website or your social media pages.
 First impressions count and your profile photo is one of the first things that potential clients see - it has a huge impact on their decision to reach out to you for a quote and book with you!

-Always use a photo.We recommend choosing an actual photo of yourself, your team, happy clients or the service you provide instead of a business logo.
+1. Always use a photo.We recommend choosing an actual photo of yourself, your team, happy clients or the service you provide instead of a business logo or photo with a lot of text on it.
 A photo gives your profile a personal touch and clients can clearly see who you are and why they should hire you!

 The most important thing you can do when choosing your profile picture is to ensure it is a high resolution photo.
 You want to make a good first impression with potential clients and you risk coming across as unprofessional if your photo is blurry or pixelated.
 Having a high quality photo shows that you provide a high quality service.

 3. Make sure it's clear what your talent is.